Business VPN vs Consumer VPN: What SMBs Actually Need (2026)

 Complete mobile workforce security guide for businesses.
 VPN solutions, credential management, device protection, and implementation framework for sales teams, field technicians, and remote workers.

 Compare VPN and Zero Trust Network Access (ZTNA) for small businesses.
-Learn implementation costs, security benefits, and practical migration steps for SMBs.
+Team-size recommendations, implementation costs, and practical migration steps.